Australia's Employment Outlook 2025 - What's in Store for Recruitment & Hiring?

 Skills Shortages Persist

+Despite some easing, finding the right talent for skilled roles remains a challenge.
 One way businesses are addressing the skills shortages, is through hiring the more abundant unskilled and semi-skilled workers who are eager to learn and upskill and training them into the skilled roles.

 Companies will need to be proactive in how they can attract and retain skilled workers too.
 This could include offering excellent benefits, clear pathways for career growth, and acknowledging and rewarding your staff.
 For more information on these tactics, check out our blog How to Recruit Hard-to-Fill Blue-Collar Positions